-If a subject withdraws from participation in the study, then their enrolment/randomisation number cannot be reused.
+If a subject withdraws from participation in the study, then his/her enrolment/randomisation code cannot be reused.
 Withdrawn subjects will not be replaced.

 3.8 Withdrawal of Informed Consent for donated biological samples

 If a subject withdraws consent to the use of donated biological samples, the samples will be disposed of/destroyed, and the action documented.
 If samples are already analysed, AstraZeneca is not obliged to destroy the results of this research.